-Instructor will discuss glazing and finishing techniques and students will take home several finished pieces of functional pottery.
-Cape Breton Centre for Craft and Design provides all tools, equipment, glazes and firings.
+The Instructor will discuss glazing and finishing techniques and students will take home several finished pieces of functional pottery.
+The Centre provides all tools, equipment, glazes and firings.
 Students purchase clay from the Centre.

-Originally from Fredericton, Elizabeth studied pottery and textiles at the NB College of Craft & Design.
+Originally from Fredericton, Elizabeth studied pottery and textiles at the New Brunswick College of Craft & Design.
 After many years in the Arts Administration field and working at her art part-time, Elizabeth moved to Cape Breton in 2008 and began to work full-time as a potter.
-Elizabeth uses all methods and techniques in working with clay-thrown, slab and slip cast, even making her own molds.
-Elizabeth’s work can be found in private collections in Canada, USA, and abroad.
+She uses all methods and techniques in working with clay-thrown, slab and slip cast, even making her own molds.
+Elizabeth’s work can be found in private collections in Canada, USA and abroad.

 For more information on this program or to register, email firstname.lastname@example.org or phone 902.539.7491 ext 111.